amandarichardsonn/kwk-css-code-along-teachers-l1/README.md

-# The Ultimate CSS Walkthrough
+# Joy's Ultimate CSS Walkthrough

 + Fork and Clone this repository
 + Open the project in the Learn IDE.